-The decision regarding early entrance to kindergarten requires careful consideration of all factors that affect kindergarten success with final determination to be made based on the recommendation of the District Evaluation Team, to be composed of such individuals as the Superintendent or designee determine appropriate.
-The academic, social, and emotional readiness, as well as the student's physical development and well-being, must be weighed with institutional factors also considered.
+The decision regarding early entrance to kindergarten requires careful consideration of all factors that affect kindergarten success with final determination to be made based by the Executive Director of Student Services, with recommendations from the student assessor(s).
 Sound decision making in the area of early entrance to kindergarten is dependent upon reliable information regarding a student's readiness and a thoughtful balancing of the myriad of factors implicated by the decision.
-Parents will be notified in writing of the results of the Early Kindergarten Entrance assessment and the determination of the District Evaluation Team in a timely fashion; not to exceed three weeks after the assessments are completed.
+The parent or guardian will be notified in writing of the results of the early kindergarten entrance assessment and the determination of the Executive Director of Student Services in a timely fashion.
+The parent or guardian may appeal this decision to the Superintendent, whose decision will be final.

-Families who seek early admission of their child into kindergarten must obtain an Early Entrance to Kindergarten Packet from the School District Administration.
+Families who seek early admission of their child into kindergarten must obtain an Early Entrance to Kindergarten Packet from the District administration.
+The assessment request must be made no later than March 1.

-Parents must fill out the early entrance application forms, which include a parent questionnaire and obtain and attach a reference letter from someone who is well acquainted with the child but not a relative of the child.
+The parent or guardian must fill out the early entrance application forms, which include a parent/guardian questionnaire, parent/guardian interview, child observation at assessor's discretion and obtain and attach a reference letter from the child's daycare, preschool or other regularly attended child care environment.
 The person providing this reference should know the child well enough that they can speak with some expertise about the child's attributes and abilities.
 The reference letter should indicate whether this person recommends the child be schooled with children who will be a year older than the child and, if so, the evidence this person has concerning the child's mental ability, fine and gross motor ability, visual and auditory discrimination, emotional/social development, and communication skills.
-Suggestions for this reference letter are a preschool teacher, a Sunday school teacher, a day-care provider, or a physician.